 2. Garden Potato

 For a healthy vegetarian spud, top a baked potato with a colorful medley of your favorite sautéed or steamed vegetables, such as broccoli, spinach, onions and fresh tomatoes.
-You can cook the vegetables with dried or fresh herbs for extra flavor.
+You can cook the vegetables with dried or fresh herbs for extra flavor. or give them a drizzle of pesto.

 3. Beef Stew Potato